-1. Log in to the gateway by entering the default LAN address of http://192.168.0.1, the default user name of admin, and default password of password or use whatever password and LAN address you have chosen for the gateway.
+1. Log in to the gateway by entering the default LAN address of http://192.168.0.1, the parent user name of MSO, and default password of changeme or use whatever password and LAN address you have chosen for the gateway in parent mode.